inaka/Jayme/README.md

 ##Features

 - **Protocol-Oriented**
-  - Jayme has been built following the concepts of [protocol-oriented programming](https://developer.apple.com/videos/play/wwdc2015/408/), encouraging composition over inheritance, whenever possible.
+  - Jayme was built following the concepts of [protocol-oriented programming](https://developer.apple.com/videos/play/wwdc2015/408/), encouraging composition over inheritance, whenever possible.
 - **Generics**
   - In order to provide high flexibility, generics and associated types are present almost everywhere in the library.
 - **Error Handling**